-Australian firefighters get reprieve after tough night
+Australian firefighters get reprieve ahead of more heat

-SYDNEY (Reuters) - Bushfire conditions on Australia’s east coast eased on Saturday after a tough night for firefighters, and authorities said they expect to have at least a week of milder weather where they can improve defences against the huge blazes still burning.
+SYDNEY (Reuters) - Bushfire conditions eased in Australia on Saturday after a gruelling night for firefighters, with authorities saying they expect at least a week of milder weather in which to step up defences against the huge blazes still burning.

-A strong southerly wind change on Friday night, with gusts of more than 100 kph (60 mph) recorded, whipped a number of fires up to the emergency warning level, but by Saturday morning cooler temperatures and rainfall had eased conditions.
+Cooler temperatures and rainfall had eased conditions after Friday’s strong southerly wind change that packed gusts of more than 100 kph (60 mph), whipping some fires on the east coast up to the emergency warning level.

-“A lot of relief for a lot of communities really suffering at this time, but the next few days are (also) looking pretty good,” Jonathan How from the Bureau of Meteorology told ABC News television.
-“Much cooler as well.”

-New South Wales (NSW) Rural Fire Service Commissioner Shane Fitzsimmons told a media briefing the respite was an opportunity to consolidate and try and get the upper hand on the fires.
+The much needed respite was an opportunity to consolidate and try and get the upper hand over the fires, said Shane Fitzsimmons, commissioner of the New South Wales (NSW) Rural Fire Service.

-Victoria emergency services minister Lisa Neville urged communities affected by the fires to use the expected milder weather conditions to check on each other.

-“This will leave significant trauma for people to deal with,” Neville said at a separate media briefing.
-“The next few weeks is going to be really important that we look out for each other.”
+South Australian fire officials said the situation on Kangaroo Island has stabilised after more than 200,000 hectares (494,000 acres) had burnt in blazes described as “hell on earth”, by the island’s mayor, Michael Pengill, on Twitter.

-Since October, 27 people have been killed and thousands subjected to repeat evacuations as huge and unpredictable fires scorched more than 10.3 million hectares (25.5 million acres) of land, an area roughly the size of South Korea.
+Since October, 27 people have been killed in Australia and thousands subjected to repeat evacuations as huge and unpredictable fires scorched more than 10.3 million hectares (25.5 million acres), an area roughly the size of South Korea.

+The Sydney Opera House was expected to illuminate its sails on Saturday evening with a display of images from the last three months of the fire crisis, honouring those affected and those fighting the flames.

-Australian authorities were clear that the risk was far from over.
+Despite Saturday’s respite, authorities were clear, however, that the risk was far from ended.

-“The longer-term forecast, or the outlook rather than a forecast, is for warmer and drier, so we know we have a long way to go,” Victoria’s emergency management commissioner Andrew Crisp told a media briefing.
+“The longer-term forecast, or the outlook, rather than a forecast, is for warmer and drier, so we know we have a long way to go,” Andrew Crisp, Victoria’s emergency management commissioner, told reporters.

 Here are key events in the crisis:

-- Across NSW, nearly 150 fires were still burning as of Saturday morning, more than 60 of which were not contained, but none were at emergency level.
-Some 2,000 homes have been destroyed so far in the fire-affected areas of the state.
+- Across New South Wales, nearly 140 fires were still burning by Saturday afternoon, 59 of them not contained, but none at emergency level.
+About 2,000 homes have been destroyed in the state.

-- One NSW person suffered serious burns defending a property and was taken to a Sydney hospital on Friday night.
+- One New South Wales person was taken to hospital in Sydney on Friday with serious burns suffered while defending a property.

-- One fire was still burning at emergency level in Victoria on Saturday from a total of about 20 fires burning in the state.
+- One fire was still burning at emergency level in Victoria on Saturday from a total of about 20 burning there.

-- A number of fires burning in the Snowy Mountains region in NSW and across into Victoria have merged.
-The fires that combined have more than 600,000 hectares (1.5 million acres) of land in total.
-Although the merged fires are burning in a difficult area to get to, authorities said they do not pose an immediate threat.
+- A number of fires burning in the Snowy Mountains region in New South Wales and across into Victoria have merged across more than 600,000 hectares (1.5 million acres) of land.
+They do not pose a threat, authorities say, despite being in an area hard to reach.

+- Victoria emergency services minister Lisa Neville urged communities affected by the fires to use the expected milder weather conditions to check on each other.

 - Thousands of Australians took to the streets on Friday to protest against government inaction on climate change, and were supported by protesters in London.

-- Westpac estimated total bushfire losses to date at about A$5 billion (£2.64 billion) ($3.4 billion), higher than the 2009 bushfires in Victoria but smaller than the Queensland floods in 2010/11.
+- Westpac estimated total bushfire losses to date at about A$5 billion ($3.4 billion), higher than the 2009 bushfires in Victoria but smaller than the Queensland floods in 2010/11.
 It forecast a hit of 0.2% to 0.5% on gross domestic product.

-- Australia’s alpine resorts have dusted off winter snowmaking machines to blast ice-cold water onto dry ski slopes as fires threaten the Snowy Mountains region.
+- Australia’s alpine resorts have dusted off winter snowmaking machines to blast ice-cold water onto dry ski slopes.

-- The Insurance Council of Australia increased its estimate of damages claims from the fires to more than A$900 million, with claims expected to jump further.
+- The Insurance Council of Australia increased to more than A$900 million its estimate of damage claims from the fires, and they are expected to jump further.

 - Health officials in New South Wales urged extra precautions to avoid heat-related illnesses.